marciopocebon/epkg/README.md

 > ./uninstall.sh

-# How to execute epath packager
+# How to execute epkg

 > epkg options